dgilford/tcpyPI/README.md

 Please read [pyPI_Users_Guide_v1.3.pdf](pyPI_Users_Guide_v1.3.pdf) for a full overview and details on pyPI.
 The description includes the pyPI background, a PI computation derivation, validation against the commonly-used MATLAB algorithm (pcmin), and a set of sample analyses.

-A manuscript detailing the development of pyPI is be prepared for submission.

 ## Getting Started

 pyPI requires **Python version 3.7+** to run.
 It was written and tested with Python 3.7.6.